 Generally, where an agency conducts a search for documents in response to an RTI application it would inform the applicant if no documents are found.
 However, in some circumstances, confirming the non-existence of documents could be contrary to the public interest where that fact in itself reveals sensitive information.
 In such circumstances, an agency can neither confirm nor deny the existence of documents provided that, if the documents did exist, they would contain prescribed information.

 A person makes an access application for documents about a complaint made by a particular family member about the person's treatment of their child.
 The parent is the subject of a current investigation and it appears they are trying to identify who provided information to the child protection agency.
 A response that confirms documents exist would reveal that the family member had in fact made a complaint (even where the documents themselves were exempt from disclosure).

 A response that states that documents do not exist would enable the person to eliminate the family member as the informant and identify the actual informant.
 The information was provided on the basis that the informant’s identity as the source of the notification would be kept confidential, consistent with agency policy, and is therefore prescribed information as it is exempt information mentioned in schedule 3, section 10.

 What do you put in the notice?

 The requirements of a prescribed written notice neither confirming nor denying the existence of a document are set out in section 55(2) of the RTI Act and section 69(2) of the IP Act.
 It is important to ensure that prescribed information is not inadvertently included in the written notice.
-A template for writing neither confirm nor deny prescribed written notices is attached at Appendix A.
+A template is available at the end of this guideline.

-- 4 Prescribed information includes specific types of exempt information and personal information.
-See section 55(1) of the RTI Act, section 69(1) of the IP Act; see Schedule 5 of the RTI and IP Acts for the full definition of 'prescribed information'. [up]
+- 11 Prescribed information includes specific types of exempt information and personal information.
+See section 55(1) of the RTI Act, section 69(1) of the IP Act; see Schedule 5 of the RTI Act and IP Acts for the full definition of ‘prescribed information’.

 Template for neither confirm nor deny decisions